colinkingswood/origenai/README.md

 You can then see these (in a browser) at  http://0.0.0.0:8000/api/simulations

-The list of endpoints can be seen if you go to a broswer http://0.0.0.0:8000/api/docs
+The full list of endpoints can be seen if you go to a broswer http://0.0.0.0:8000/api/docs